diazrenata/wildflowers/defense_talk/justin_comments.md

 About 10 years ago I sent Ken a way of calculating distribution/conf intervals for SN combos without sampling and can also find mean for each rank - not sure if you saw this or if it would be useful (might be slower than what you did), but just mentioning.

 _Interesting!
-I am looking around at other ways of interacting with the feasible set (and related approaches with different counting rules)._
+I am looking around at other ways of working with the feasible set (and related approaches with different counting rules).
+I might also be working on a python module for interacting with feasible sets, hopefully a little more efficiently than in the 2020-2021 implementation!
+As that work spins up, it could be interesting to chat a bit!_